mewakinHub/FreeTimeProject/jsES6imexport/READMEnpmES6.md

   }
 ```
 *after run the script, it'll create replicated folder as dist for running*
+** from folder src to replicated as dist folder for running only **
 - Type in Terminal: `npm run build` then `npm run start` to run